 This is the luxury wine of the label.
 Also 100% Chardonnay, but more reminiscent of a Napa Valley Chardonnay, aka: lush, bodacious, and rich - exactly what the name implies.
 Aromas of apple, pear, vanilla, nutmeg and vanilla rose from the glass.
 On the taste, the wine was full bodied with medium acidity and finished with a delectable taste of butterscotch.

 The perfect everyday dinner wine, Lill Brother is a Cabernet Sauvignon blend that is medium bodied with low to medium tannin and balancing acidity.
 On the nose I got candied cherry, savory herbs, eucalyptus, green pepper, blueberry, and mocha.
 If you’re a fan of budget friendly Bordeaux, you’ll love this wine made by Matthew Loso, previous winemaker at Matthews Winery and current winemaker at Woodinville Custom Crush.

 If you’re interested in visiting, Chateau Lill is open Friday, Saturday and Sundays and you can book reservations here.
-Reservations aren’t necessary but are recommended, though our server noted that they take walk-ins fairly regularly.
+Reservations aren’t necessary but are recommended, though our server noted that they take walk-ins pretty often.